 Dylan asks Kelly why she stopped by, so she tells him she found some wrenches in her garage and thought he could make use of them.
 He's happy to take them off her hands and thanks her.
-She then tells him she's been moping around for weeks because she misses their friendship...but she no longer wants to keep avoiding him.
+She then tells him she's been moping around for weeks because she misses their friendship...and no longer wants to keep avoiding him.
 She also points out that they're the only two people among their A-list crew who haven't gone totally mental about the whole college thing.
-She then checks out his motorcycle and asks him if she's ever going to get a ride.
-He tells her that that could be arranged.
+She then checks out his motorcycle and asks him if she's ever going to get a ride, and he tells her that that could be arranged.
 She flashes him a flirty smile and heads home.

-Mama and Papa Walsh announce that since they can't choose between their children, they're going to overindulge both of them.
-They encourage both twins to choose any school they wish to attend.
-A confused Brandon asks them if they won the lottery, so Mama Walsh explains that they're taking out a second mortgage.
-Brenda thanks them, but announces that she's decided to go to California University.
-Brandon makes the same announcement.
-Apparently he discovered it's one of the best schools in the country, which is highly questionable since we know that Steve also gets accepted.
-Mama and Papa Walsh look enormously relieved that their kids aren't going to suck every last dime from them after all.
+Mama and Papa Walsh announce that since they can't choose between their children, they're going to overindulge both of them, and encourage both twins to choose any school they wish to attend.
+A confused Brandon asks them if they just won the lottery, so Mama Walsh explains that they're taking out a second mortgage.
+Brenda thanks them, but announces that she's decided to go to California University, and Brandon makes the same announcement.
+Apparently he discovered it's one of the best schools in the country, which I think is highly questionable since we know that Steve also gets accepted.
+Mama and Papa Walsh let out a big sigh and look enormously relieved that their kids aren't going to suck every last dime from them after all.

 Ahn-drea is having the dream about the highwire again.
 Gil is below her, pulling on the wire and grabbing at her ankles, but she kicks him away and suddenly applause breaks out.
 The audience then starts chanting that she can do it...and she does!
 She finally makes it across the highwire and then basks in the applause while taking a bow.